Pierre-Emerick Aubameyang: International career

 On 15 June 2013, Aubameyang scored a hat-trick of penalty kicks in Gabon's 4–1 2014 FIFA World Cup qualifying win over Niger.
 He then scored a brace against Burkina Faso in the 2015 Africa Cup of Nations Qualification.

 Aubameyang captained Gabon at the 2015 Africa Cup of Nations, scoring the team's opening goal of the tournament in their 2–0 win over Burkina Faso on 17 January 2015.
-He also scored a brace against Mali on 25 March 2015.
-He is Gabon's highest goalscorer.
-He rejected a callup for a pivotal World Cup qualifier at home to the Ivory Coast, which they lost 3–0.
+He rejected a callup for a pivotal World Cup qualifier at home to the Ivory Coast in August 2017, and they lost 3–0.

 On 25 March 2021, Aubameyang captained Gabon to a 3–0 win at home to DR Congo, scoring the third goal to ensure qualification to the African Cup of Nations to be staged in Cameroon.
-In that time, he contracted malaria, in which he got a fever and had to be hospitalized.
+At that time, he contracted malaria, in which he got a fever and had to be hospitalized.

-On 6 January 2022, Aubameyang tested positive for COVID-19 before Gabon's first game in the African Cup of Nations.
-Aubameyang withdrew from the tournament a few days later to undergo further medical examinations in England after being diagnosed with heart lesions.
+Aubameyang tested positive for COVID-19 before Gabon's first game in the African Cup of Nations.
+He withdrew from the tournament a few days later to undergo further medical examinations in England after being diagnosed with heart lesions.

 On 18 May 2022, Aubameyang announced his retirement from international football.
 He made a total of 72 appearances for the Gabon national team and scored 30 goals.
+However, a year later, he announced he had changed his mind and would return to the national side.
+He said his decision had been prompted by a meeting with President Ali Bongo Ondimba.